Weaponizing ‘Genocide’

 For Israelis, October 7th is a “date which will live in infamy” as much as December 7th and 9/11 are for Americans.
 In comparative historical terms, think of how the US responded to Pearl Harbor and Germany’s declaration of war in World War II, with the destruction of numerous Japanese and German cities.
 Think of how the US responded to 9/11, with the overthrow of two governments and two costly wars.
 These were wars in all their horror, but not genocide.

 I thought back to just one incident in a true genocide, because the death tolls were so similar: during the course of two days (Sept.
-29-30, 1941) over 33, 700 Jews were systematically shot to death at Babi Yar, a ravine in Kiev.
+29-30, 1941) over 33, 700 Jews were systematically shot to death at Babi Yar, a ravine in Kiev (as the capital of Soviet Ukraine was known then).
 Again, this is not to minimize the suffering of Gazans, but to argue that genocide is not the applicable term.

-It may be further argued that the “g” word is being “weaponized” against Israel’s legitimate use of military force (even if it were more measured and discriminate than evident today) to defend itself from violent attack.
+It may be further argued that the “g” word is being “weaponized” against Israel’s legitimate use of military force to defend itself — even if it were more measured and discriminate than evident today.
 This is the obverse of the charge by many on the left that allegations of antisemitism are often deployed (“weaponized”) to deter criticism of Israel.
-The photo of a protester near New York University in Greenwich Village (courtesy of Lorraine Haber) illustrates this point perfectly.
+That photo of a protester near New York University in Greenwich Village (courtesy of Lorraine Haber) illustrates this point perfectly.

 Facebook